Ukraine: NATO alarmed by Russian troop buildup on border | DW | 15.11.2021

 The military alliance has urged Russia to be "transparent about its military capabilities" on its border with Ukraine.
 Meanwhile, Germany has called on Moscow to exercise "restraint."

-NATO Secretary General Jens Stoltenberg expressed concern on Monday about a Russian military buildup on its border with Ukraine.
+NATO Secretary General Jens Stoltenberg expressed concern on Monday about Russia's military buildup on the border with Ukraine.

 "NATO remains vigilant.
 We are monitoring this situation very closely," Stoltenberg said following a meeting with Ukrainian Foreign Minister Dmytro Kuleba.
 "Any further provocation or aggressive actions by Russia would be of serious concern.
 We call on Russia to be transparent about its miltiary activities."